PW Data Systems v2.3x © 2005 -

 Functional grammar · quick reference · chain reading

-Chip colour identifies the domain at the jump target — not the node you are standing on.
-It tells the reviewer what terrain the backward jump leads to.
+Chip colour identifies the forensic function at the jump target — not the node you are standing on.
+It tells the reviewer what structural role the backward jump leads to.

 OriginThe jump target is a chain origin: an initiating condition, trigger point, or seed state.